acidanthera/VoodooPS2/README.md

 ### Change Log:

+2016-06-15 v1.8.23

+- Fixed the profile for the ProBook guide (ProBook-87 and ProBook-102 now handled consistently)

+- Added "ForceSynapticsDetect" to treat Synaptics trackpads that don't report as Synaptics.

 2016-05-29 v1.8.22

 - Changed the default for DynamicEWMode to false.
 It causes problems on some trackpads.
 If you want the feature, enable it with SSDT-Enable_DynamicEWMode.dsl (modified if necessary, compiled as AML, placed in ACPI/patched).